opsdisk/pagodo/README.md

 `-s [optional/path/to/results.txt]` - Save URLs to a text file.
 If you do not specify a filename, a datetimestamped one will be generated.

+### Save logs

+`--log [optional/path/to/file.log]` - Save logs to the spcified file.
+If you do not specify a filename, the default file `pagodo.py.log` at the root of pagodo directory will be used.

 ## Google is blocking me!

 Performing 7300+ search requests to Google as fast as possible will simply not work.
 Google will rightfully detect it